 SAS' engaging environment enables employees to build lasting relationships with customers and drive the innovation that sustains the company's leadership in advanced analytics.
-SAS is recognized worldwide for being a great workplace and for working to ensure employees stay healthy, active and engaged.
+SAS is recognized worldwide for being a great workplace and for working to ensure that employees stay healthy, active and engaged.

-2014 Data: In 2014, SAS earned 17 workplace culture awards, including the No. 2 ranking on the Great Place to Work Institute's list of the World's Best Multinational Workplaces.
-SAS Greece, SAS Netherlands and SAS Poland were all ranked No. 1 on their countries' Great Place to Work lists.
+2015 Data: In 2015, SAS earned 17 workplace culture awards, including the No. 2 ranking on the Great Place to Work Institute's list of the World's Best Multinational Workplaces.